Syngman Rhee: Korean War

-Hastings notes that, during the war, Rhee's official salary was equal to $37.50 (U.S. dollars) per month.
-Both at the time and since, there has been much speculation about precisely how Rhee managed to live on a salary equivalent to US$37.50 per month.
-The entire Rhee regime was notorious for its corruption, with everyone in the government from the President downwards stealing as much they possibly could from both the public purse and aid from the United States.
-The Rhee regime engaged in the "worst excesses of corruption," with the soldiers in the Army of the Republic of Korea (ROK) going unpaid for months as their officers embezzled their pay, equipment provided by the United States being sold on the black market, and the size of the ROK army being bloated by hundreds of thousands of "ghost soldiers" who only existed on paper, allowing their officers to steal pay that would have been due had these soldiers actually existed.
-The problems with low morale experienced by the ROK army were largely due to the corruption of the Rhee regime.
+Hastings notes that, during the war, Rhee's official salary was equal to $37.50 per month.
+Both at the time and since, there has been much speculation about precisely how Rhee managed to live on this amount.
+The entire Rhee regime was notorious for its corruption, with everyone in the government from the President downwards stealing as much they possibly could from both the public purse and from United States aid.
+The Rhee regime engaged in the "worst excesses of corruption", with South Korean soldiers going unpaid for months as their officers embezzled their pay, equipment provided by the United States being sold on the black market, and the size of the army being bloated by hundreds of thousands of "ghost soldiers" who only existed on paper, allowing their officers to steal pay that would have been due had these soldiers actually existed.
+The problems with low morale experienced by the army were largely due to the corruption of the Rhee regime.
 The worst scandal during the war—indeed of the entire Rhee government—was the National Defense Corps Incident.
-Rhee created the National Defense Corps in December 1950, intended to be a paramilitary militia, comprising men not in the military or police who be drafted into the corps for internal security duties.
+Rhee created the National Defense Corps in December 1950, intended to be a paramilitary militia, comprising men not in the military or police who were drafted into the corps for internal security duties.
 In the months that followed, tens of thousands of National Defense Corps men either starved or froze to death in their unheated barracks, as the men lacked winter uniforms and food.
-Even Rhee could not ignore the deaths of so many of the National Defense Corps and ordered an investigation.
+Even Rhee could not ignore the deaths of so many and ordered an investigation.
 It was revealed that the commander of the National Defense Corps, General Kim Yun Gun, had stolen millions of American dollars that were intended to heat the barracks and feed and clothe the men.
-General Kim and five other officers were publicly shot at Daegu on 12 August 1951, following their convictions for corruption.
+Kim and five other officers were publicly shot at Daegu on 12 August 1951, following their convictions for corruption.